Back to the High Holy Days 5786 Page

 Creative, engaging, and meaningful experiences for kids of all ages.

-At The New Shul, we believe the High Holidays should be a time of connection and inspiration for the entire family.
+At The New Shul, we believe the High Holy Days should be a time of connection and inspiration for the entire family.
 That’s why we’re offering dynamic, age-appropriate programming for children during our services this Holiday season.
 We also pride ourselves on our intergenerational approach to many of the main services, so children will be able to choose whether to spend their time with their parents in the sanctuary, with the children’s programming in the lunch room or hanging out with their friends upstairs.

 All sessions will be taught and led by educators from the School for Creative Judaism (SCJ), ensuring thoughtful, joyful, and age-appropriate experiences rooted in creativity and meaning.